alyssacgoins/data-science-pipelines/proposals/11385-literal-input-parameters/README.md

 #### SDK Compiler
 The following changes to the SDK compiler should be implemented first because the API server changes require a compiled pipeline YAML file.
-- The current scope of this KEP extends to implementing Literal[string] and Literal[int] parameters
+- The current scope of this KEP extends to implementing Literal[string], Literal[int] and Literal[float] parameters
 - If a Literal parameter contains elements of multiple types, the compiler will throw an error: `“KFP supports Literals of a single type only.”`
   - Two examples of valid Literals that KFP would not compile: `Literal[“a”, 10, “b”]`; `Literal[False, “a”, 10]`
 - Updates to the SDK compiler should be made primarily to the following files: `kfp/dsl/structures.py` and `kfp/dsl/types/type_utils.py`
 - After the pipeline spec is populated, the SDK compiler should iterate through pipeline and component-level input and check that every element of a pipeline-level input Literal parameter is a valid input to the corresponding component Literal parameter.
 If not, compilation fails.
+  - If input values have been hard-coded in the pipeline or component functions, the compiler will validate the input values against their Literal parameter values, if applicable (For example, if a hard-coded pipeline-level input value is passed into a Literal parameter at the component level, the SDK will validate the input).
+If input is invalid, compilation fails.
 #### API Server
-The following changes to the API server should be implemented first because the pipeline run server changes require a compiled pipeline YAML file.
+The following changes to the API server should be implemented next because the pipeline run server changes require a compiled pipeline YAML file.
 - Extend the pipeline run server runtime parameter validation logic to check the “literals” field of a ComponentInputsSpec_ParameterSpec.
 If “literals” is non-empty, then the runtime parameter should be checked against the valid input options.
 This logic lives in `v2_template.validatePipelineJobInputs()`.
+#### Driver
+The following changes to the Driver should be implemented next:
+- Add a switch case to `backend/src/v2/driver.resolveInputParameter()` for processing and validating Literal parameters.
+If a pipeline passes the output of one component as the input for a Literal parameter into a second component, this value must be validated.
 #### UI
 The update to the UI should be implemented last, because it depends on the SDK and API server changes.
 - When a pipeline YAML file containing a pipeline with Literal input is uploaded via the UI, the box for each input parameter will display a drop-down list containing the one or more values contained within the Literal parameter for the user to click.
 The user should not be able to type an input in the box - options should be selection-only.